frsechet/cognito-user-pool/readme.md

 Use this endpoint to edit all user attributes except phone (see below).

 ```
-CognitoUserPoolWrapper.profileEdit(params, callback)
+userPool.profileEdit(params, callback)
 ```

 If the `Value` of an attribute is left empty, that attribute will be removed.

 ```
 params: {